 - How you win a new client?

 - How you respond to queries?

-- How you keep clients informed on progress with a project?
+- How you keep clients informed on progress during an engagement?

 - How you conduct independent partner reviews?